 If your experiment is high risk or stakeholders have concerns about the impact of the test, you can adjust the traffic allocation here.
 Personally, I believe this is counterproductive as it just means you have to run the test for a longer period before you can identify if the experience is having a negative impact on your conversion rate.

 The activation event allows you to define what triggers your experiment.
 In most cases this is a page load, but you can be more sophisticated and use a custom event.
 However, a custom event requires a piece of code to be added to your website to inform Google Optimize when the event occurs.

 You should now be ready to begin your Google Optimize split test because all the stages in creating your experiment should now be displaying a green tick.

 If you launch your Google Optimise split test and then realise that you need to amend it in some way, don’t worry, as you can now edit an experiment without having to stop it.
 This is a great new feature of Google Optimize that many of my fellow CRO consultants have been crying out for a number of years.

 12. Reporting Split Test Results:

 One of the great things about Google Optimize is that it uses AI to recommend what you should do about your experiment.
-The Reporting tab in Google Optimize provides you with a wealth of information about the performance of each variant and gives your clear advice on when you should end the test and which, if any, variant is the clear winner.
+The Reporting tab in Google Optimize provides you with a wealth of information about the performance of each variant.
+It gives you clear advice on when you should end the test and if a variant is the clear winner.

 Google Optimize offers you the ability to create sophisticated split tests in a matter of minutes.
 Split tests are a fantastic way of helping you to optimise landing pages, sign-up forms and many other high volume pages.
 Respond to changing user preferences and improve your conversion rate by using split tests to measure the performance of different page designs.
 It’s that simple, you will wonder why you haven’t done it before.